stealjs/rfcs/text/prod-loader.md

 I did a [performance audit](https://github.com/stealjs/stealjs/issues/20) on Steal to see what shortcomings we currently have.
 The goal is to achieve 3 second load times on 3G with a mid-range phone.

-Based on this audit there are the falling problems with *steal.production.js*:
+Based on this audit there are the following problems with *steal.production.js*:

 * The total budget of JavaScript is 100k. steal.production.js accounts for 21k, so a little over 1/5th of the total JavaScript budget.
 This doesn't include the npm plugin which is also packed into the main bundle.
 * steal.production.js takes 176ms to execute on a mid-range phone.